brainfucksec/archtorify/README.md

 ## Archtorify v1.8.0

-#### Archtorify is a program for simplify the configuration of transparent proxy trough Tor Network
+#### Archtorify is a program for simplify the configuration of transparent proxy through Tor Network